syne-tune/syne-tune/README.md

 python examples/launch_height_sagemaker.py
 ```

-This example does not require you to build a docker image, since the training code runs
-in a SageMaker framework.
-However, there are working modes that require building an image, as
-we discuss next.

-First, Syne Tune allows you to launch HPO experiments remotely on SageMaker, instead of them
+Syne Tune allows you to launch HPO experiments remotely on SageMaker, instead of them
 running on your local machine.
 This is particularly interesting for running many
 experiments in parallel.
 Here is an example:
 ```bash